stakater/grafana-cloud-ansible-operator/README.md

     ```yaml
     apiVersion: grafanacloud.stakater.com/v1alpha1
-    kind: GrafanaCloudOperator
+    kind: GrafanaCloudConfig
     metadata:
-      name: grafanacloudoperator-sample  # This is a user-defined name for your custom resource
+      name: grafanacloudconfig-sample  # This is a user-defined name for your custom resource
       namespace: grafana-cloud-operator  # Namespace where the operator is installed
     spec:
       enabled: true